siggb/FaceDetector/README.md

 ![Camera Page](https://raw.githubusercontent.com/siggb/FaceDetector/master/Sources/Resources/screenshots/IMG_01.PNG "Camera Page")

-This project were created for the educational purposes of the course "Administration of the Systems" ([Vladimir State University](http://vlsu.ru), specialty ID is 230101).
+This project was created for the educational purposes of the course "Administration of the Systems" ([Vladimir State University](http://vlsu.ru), specialty ID is 230101).

 It is a client iOS-application for the face detection (not recognition) and transmitting photos through FTP-protocol.
 Requires XCode 5 and iOS 7 iPhone.
 Project runs only on the device.